invstg8net/UofT2013/getting_started/README.txt

 #Getting Started#
 ## Aim ##
-  Give future and potential invstg8net rhokers a short summery and trial and error approach to get them going quickly.
+  Give future and potential invstg8.net coders / rhokers a short summary and trial and error approach to get them going quickly.

 ## Audience ##